jadamduff/js-advanced-scope-closures-lab-v-000/README.md

 # Closures Lab

 ## Objectives
-+ Use closures to customize functions
++ Use losures to customize functions
 + Use closures as a mechanism of encapsulations

 ## Instructions